NetGovern Archive 6.x

 - Not loading all the folders in the mailbox.
 This is useful if there are some mailboxes with 1000's of folders and binding to each one is very time consuming.

 - Using a search folder for filtering the content.
 This a consequence of (2) above, and will require the use of a search folder to filter the mailbox since the job has skipped the loading of user folders.
 The drawback of using this method is that it's very difficult to determine "completeness".
-After creating the search folder & applying filtering criteria, the job will wait 10sec for Exchange to populate the folder with results before processing them.
-In cases with large amounts of data, 10sec may not be sufficient amount of time.
+After creating the search folder & applying filtering criteria, the job will wait ~100sec for Exchange to populate the folder with results before processing them.
+In mailboxes with large amounts of data, this time may not be sufficient to load complete set of results.

 <fastprelude> may not be wise in every situation.
 Let's examine cases where this safe to use and where it's not.